oracle/oracle-r2dbc/README.md

 and [Javadoc](http://www.reactive-streams.org/reactive-streams-1.0.3-javadoc/org/reactivestreams/package-summary.html)

 The R2DBC and Reactive Streams specifications include requirements that are optional for a compliant implementation.
-The remainder of this document specifies the Oracle R2DBC Driver's implementation of these optional requirements.
+Oracle R2DBC's implementation of these optional are specified in this document.
+This document also specifies additional functionality that is supported by Oracle R2DBC, but is not part of the R2DBC 1.0.0 Specification.

 ### Connection Creation
 The Oracle R2DBC Driver is identified by the name "oracle".
 The driver